How I Met Your Mother: Critical reception

 The first season was met with generally favorable reviews from critics, although some compared the series unfavorably to Friends.
 On Metacritic, a review aggregation site that collected 25 reviews for the series, it scored a 69 out of 100.
 Michael Abernethy of PopMatters gave the season a negative review, writing that "The comedy that does occur in How I Met Your Mother isn't enough to compensate for its inconsistencies."
 Tom Shales of The Washington Post gave the season a lukewarm review, saying it's "a little better than most other sitcoms, past and present -- especially those featuring wacky urban friends in their twenties experiencing the bittersweet mysteries of life."
 Melanie Macfarlane of the Seattle Post-Intelligencer gave the season a positive review, saying the show "may not break any comedic ground, but it's the sort of comfortable, reliable hitter CBS needs on Monday nights."

 The second season received critical acclaim.
-Staci Krause of IGN gave the season a positive review, calling it "great".
+Staci Krause of IGN gave the season a positive review, calling it "groundbreaking".

 The third season was met with mostly positive reviews.
 Michelle Zoromski of IGN gave the season a positive review, saying that "the season was fun and clever, a good, consistent flow from the first two seasons".

 The fourth season received critical acclaim.
 Michelle Zoromski of IGN gave Season 4 an overall rating of 8.5 out of 10, stating that "This fourth season seemed to settle down the chase for the titular mother.
 While Ted was busy dating Stella, the gang settled into many stand alone episodes which were every bit as entertaining as episodes devoted to Ted's love life".
 Zoromski went on to say: "A stellar Robin-Marshall episode, titled 'Little Minnesota', makes it clear that these two do not get enough screen time together.
 With Robin homesick and unemployed (and at risk of being deported), this pairing brought out the best Robin Sparkles reference of the season, when Marshall leads a rousing karaoke version of 'Let's Go to the Mall!

 The fifth season received mixed reviews.
 Cindy McLennan of Television Without Pity gave the season a mixed review, and at the end of the season wrote: "I'm okay with any given season not being primarily focused on mother-meeting, but this season, the characters seemed to regress -- particularly Barney and Ted.
 Usually, when a season ends, I have to deal with a week or two weeks' worth of letdown.
 Right now, all I'm feeling is relief."